 4. Don't Forget About a Work Surface

 Laundry rooms need an easy-to-clean, hard surface for folding clothes, occasional mending and other jobs, such as stain treating.
 With the wide range of countertop materials available at the Closet Works, your laundry room can look and function as beautifully as your kitchen.
 Laminates in a wide range of colors and surfaces such as granite and Corian are some of the materials we can install.
 We can even give you a fold down table, if you have no room for a permanent countertop.

 Although it might sound like a luxury, a separate folding table can really be a laundry room workhorse.
 By adding as few as a couple of cabinets, or as many as you like, we can design and build a folding station that not only moves that task away from the machines, it also gives you additional storage underneath.

 There's so much that you can do to improve the laundry room, which is the spot that This Old House says is sadly neglected.
 Your cabinet accessories can work overtime to improve not only storage, but the overall aesthetics.
 Choose from slide-out baskets that let items breathe, a wide range of hanging rods (some that lower for easier accessibility), and hampers that tilt or slide to improve access.

 The cabinet configuration can work to suit you, too.
 If you buy laundry detergent in an economy size dispenser, a sturdy shelf over the machine means you won't have to carry it across the room.
 If your family is prone to losing socks, a small basket by the washer lets anyone toss in a stray one when they find it.
 Need a place for a dog bed or crate?
 How about storing large sacks of pet food?
 All that can easily be configured in your design.

 For practically everything that you do, our designers can help you create a better solution.
-Get more great ideas here.
+Looking for more laundry room ideas and solutions?

 Ready to transform one of the busiest rooms in your house?
 Schedule a free design consultation today!